Klimentina2709/JavaScript-Projects/README.md

 - Master CRUD operations in JavaScript applications.
 - Implement timers and intervals effectively using `setInterval`.
 - Dynamically create and manipulate DOM elements.
+- Work with local storage to save user preferences and data across sessions.
 - Enhance my overall understanding of front-end development practices.

 ## Technologies Used